tomasscavnicky/FaceVoice-recognizer/README.md

 Project for IKR (classification and recognition) course at FIT BUT.

-Script classifies person based on her/his speech and face snapshot.
+Script classifies person based on her/his speech recording and face snapshot.